Flight training & joy flights

 welcome to Australian aerobatic academy

-The Australian Aerobatic Academy is a CASA Part 141 flight training organisation dedicated to providing Sydney with high-quality primary flight training, aerobatic training, advanced handling and adrenaline-charged joy flights.
+The Australian Aerobatic Academy is a CASA Part 141 flight training organisation based in Sydney specialising in high-quality primary flight training, aerobatics & UPRT training, advanced handling and adrenaline-charged joy flights.

 The Academy’s mission is to provide our customers with the best possible flight training and customer service in a fun, friendly and supportive environment.
 Our team of highly skilled instructors and pilots are experienced and dedicated professionals who have qualified themselves beyond the minimum required standards to provide you with a higher level of skill.